 Try this SQL query from Ka's submission to our Instagram challenge.
 It's for analyzing the performance of different types of Instagram media:

-SELECT type, SUM(likes_count) as total_likes, AVG(likes_count) as avg_likes, SUM(comments_count) as total_comments, AVG(comments_count) as avg_comments, COUNT(distinct id) as nums_of_post FROM Public.instagram_media /* Make sure to enter the exact name of the instagram table as it appears
+SELECT media_type, SUM(like_count) as total_likes, AVG(like_count) as avg_likes, SUM(comments_count) as total_comments, AVG(comments_count) as avg_comments, COUNT(distinct id) as nums_of_post FROM public.instagram_graph_media /* Make sure to enter the exact name of the instagram table as it appears

-in your Panoply instance */ GROUP BY type
+in your Panoply instance */ GROUP BY media_type

 This will return a set of results with the average and total likes counts, comments counts and number of posts organized by media type, and you can plug these results into your favorite data visualization tool to generate a chart for the visual learners on your team.